 Brewing memories.
 Tasting Kashmir.
-In the face of the violence, the growing number of dead and the lack of serious media coverage Alana felt it was necessary to speak, to connect, and to write in a form that would somehow reach places where the news headlines do not.
+In the face of the violence, the growing number of dead and the lack of serious media coverage it felt necessary to speak, to connect, and to write in a form that would somehow reach places where the news headlines do not.

-Cups of nun chai has circulated through converations, online, in exhibitions, art awards and publications, and most recently as a newspaper serial in Kashmir that unfolded over an eleven month period from June 2016 – April 2017.
+Cups of nun chai has circulated through conversations, online, in exhibitions, publications, and most recently as a newspaper serial in Kashmir that unfolded over an eleven month period from June 2016 – April 2017.
 To learn more about this media intervention, the political uprising that unfolded during this time, the newspaper’s three month ban, and the future circulation of these newspapers—please continue reading.

 On the 11th of June 2016, Cups of nun chai began its journey as a newspaper serial in Kashmir.
 Every Tuesday, Thursday, and Saturday the Srinagar-based daily newspaper Kashmir Reader serialised Cups of nun chai in print and online reaching thousands of readers across Kashmir and many more online.
 This media intervention was a means of ‘exhibiting’ the work in Kashmir, while also bringing these stories of 2010 into dialogue with the news of ‘today’.